-The Revolution utility provides a suite of functions used to support configuration, calibration, customization, and backup of the 720i software.
-Hardware and software configuration, stream and ticket formatting, and database management are all supported by Revolution.
+The Revolution III[®] utility provides a suite of functions used to support configuration, calibration, customization, and backup of the 720i software.
+Hardware and software configuration, stream and ticket formatting, and database management are all supported by Revolution III.

-The 720i uses two different versions of software depending upon the application:
+Note The 720i uses two different version software depending upon the application.
+They are:

-- · 720i Batching version software - PCE software
+- 720i Batching version software - PCE software

-Calibration values, scale configuration, database tables, and user programs, can be both saved and restored to the 720i using Revolution.
-See Section 5.4 on page 54 for Revolution calibration procedures.
+Calibration values, scale configuration, database tables, and user programs, can be both saved and restored to the 720i using Revolution III.
+(See Section 4.4 on page 49 for Revolution III calibration procedures.)

-Other supporting applications provided with Revolution include:
+Other supporting applications provided with Revolution III include:

-The Rice Lake Web Update utility uses the Internet connection to check for and download updates to the Revolution and 720i software
+• The Rice Lake Web Update utility uses your internet connection to check for and download updates to the Revolution III and 720i software.